robertklep/smtp2mqtt/README.md

     $event:
       query: '$.subject'
       xfrm: 'value.split(" ")[0]?.toLowerCase()'
+    timestamp:
+      xfrm: 'Date.now()'
 ```

 Explanation:
 * `email_subject` is the name of a field you want to extract.
 You're free to pick the names of your fields, but fields whose name starts with `$` are special (see below).
 Make sure to properly YAML-escape the names if required.
 It's not recommended to use forward slashes (`/`) in field names.
 * `'$.subject'` is a [JSONPath](https://goessner.net/articles/JsonPath/index.html) query.
 Here, a property by the name of `subject` is extracted from the "root object" (denoted as `$`).
 Internally, e-mail messages are parsed and converted to a Javascript object.
 This object is then queried using JSONPath.
 See below for an example object from a parsed message.
 * `$source` and `$event` are special fields (see below).
 * Instead of passing a JSONPath query as a string, a field value can also be extracted as a combination of a JSONPath query (`query`) and a Javascript-based transform expression (`xfrm`).
 In this example, the parser will first extract the value of the e-mail subject, then (using the transform expression) extract the first word from the subject, lowercase it, and assign it to the `$event` field, for example if your camera sends messages with subject like _"Person Detected at 2023/4/5 09:10:11"_ (in which case the extracted value for `$event` will be `person`).
+The value is available in the expression as a variable named `value`.
+* The `timestamp` field uses just a transform expression to dynamically create a value, in this case a timestamp.
+Since it doesn't depend on a JSONPath query value, the `query` property can be omitted.

 With the above fields, and the example parsed e-mail document below, the following MQTT messages will be published:
 ```
 smtp2mqtt/sources/My Camera/events/person         true
 smtp2mqtt/sources/My Camera/fields/email_subject  Person Detected by My Camera at 2023/1/4 09:10:11
-smtp2mqtt/sources/My Camera/fields/email_body     A person was detected by camera "My Camera"!
+smtp2mqtt/sources/My Camera/fields/email_body     A person was detected by camera "My Camera"! smtp2mqtt/sources/My Camera/fields/timestamp      1672819811000
 ```

 ### Special fields